ekzyis/ekzyis/content/a-girl-liked-my-shoes/index.md

 tags: story love
 ---

+---------DISCLAIMER BEGIN---------

+Unsurprisingly, [some people might find this post disgusting](https://stacker.news/items/1332680).
+That's okay, I get it.
+It's easy to read more into this and judge me from afar, or maybe I even deserve this judgment, I don't know.
+All I know is that this post contains my raw, honest emotions, outside of whatever jurisdiction you might find yourself in, and I think raw, honest emotions have, or should have, a place in this world.
+That's all.
+Thanks for reading, if you decide to do so!

+---------DISCLAIMER END---------

+---

 I think I just fell in love with a girl I just met at a kebap place.
 I just came back and gotta talk about it while it's still fresh:

 ---